-In the 12th century, Tbilisi was captured by the Seljuk Turks and became an important center of Islamic culture.
+In the 12th century, the city was captured by the Seljuk Turks and became an important center of Islamic culture.
 However, it was later re-conquered by the Georgian Kingdom and became a key center of the Georgian Renaissance in the 16th and 17th centuries.

 In the 18th and 19th centuries, Tbilisi was ruled by the Persian Empire and the Russian Empire in turn, with the latter annexing Georgia in 1801.
-During this time, Tbilisi underwent significant modernization, with new buildings, infrastructure, and cultural institutions being established.
+During this time, the city underwent significant modernization, with new buildings, infrastructure, and cultural institutions being established.

 In the 20th century, Tbilisi became part of the Soviet Union and underwent further modernization and development, with many Soviet-era buildings and monuments still visible today.
-After the collapse of the Soviet Union in 1991, Georgia regained its independence and Tbilisi became the capital of the newly independent country.
+After the collapse of the Soviet Union in 1991, Georgia regained its independence and the city became the capital of the newly independent country.

 In recent years, Tbilisi has undergone significant redevelopment and has become a popular destination for tourists from around the world, attracting visitors with its rich history, diverse architecture, and vibrant culture.